qyb/vue-jmap-webapp/README.md

 vite.config.ts define the JMAP backend of your dev environment.

 Optional: create .env.local with `VITE_DEFAULT_DOMAIN=yourdefaultdomain`. see [.env Files](https://vitejs.dev/guide/env-and-mode.html#env-files)

+###

+cyrus-imapd 3.4.x is my JMAP backend.

+I maintain a patch-branch https://github.com/qyb/jmap-client-ts/tree/vue-jmap-webapp of LINAGORA's [jmap-client-ts](https://github.com/linagora/jmap-client-ts) for this project.
+And I'll try to merge all changes into the upstream at my best.

 ### Recommended IDE Setup